 Hummus might just be the best gift from the Middle East.
 It’s creamy, it’s smooth and the best part…it’s healthy.
 It’s so simple to make if you grab a can of chickpeas at the store.
 And even better in flavor it you take the time to soak and cook dried chick peas.
 And even simpler if you buy a container of pre-made hummus at the store and blend in slow roasted cherry tomatoes and some drained capers.
 If you buy pre-made, pick up a can of chickpeas so you can add some to the top to complete the garnish.

 Growing up in the middle of Kansas on a diet of fried chicken and mashed potatoes, I’m hardly an expert on the subject of hummus.
-I try always to make it from scratch, and it’s always good, but I’m still looking for that perfect combo of chickpeas, tahini, cumin and lemon to get a batch of homemade to taste as good as some I’ve had in some restaurants.
-My next experiment will be a recipe from Yotam Ottolenghi.
+I try always to make it from scratch, and it’s always good.
+I follow this homemade hummus recipe that I tinkered with for a long time to settle on a good combo of flavors and texture.

 Just in time for the appetizer season ahead of us.
-Try making some plain hummus, or grab a container of non-flavored hummus at the store.
-Top it with some slow roasted cherry tomatoes and a spoon full of capers.
+Try making some plain hummus, and top it with some slow roasted cherry tomatoes and a spoon full of capers.
 Add some chickpeas to complete the presentation.